paulkernfeld/hyperdrive/SPECIFICATION.md

 ## DRAFT Version 0

 A design and specification document for Hyperdrive.
-Hyperdrive is a protocol and network for distributing and replicating static feeds of binary data.
+Hyperdrive is a protocol and network for distributing and replicating feeds of binary data.
 It is meant to serve as the main file and data distribution layer for [dat](https://dat-data.com) and is being developed by the same team.

 The protocol itself draws heavy inspiration from existing file sharing systems such as BitTorrent and [ppspp](https://tools.ietf.org/html/rfc7574)

 ## Goals

-The goals of hyperdrive is to distribute static feeds of binary data to a swarm of peers in an as efficient as possible way.
+The goals of hyperdrive is to distribute feeds of binary data to a swarm of peers in an as efficient as possible way.

 It uses merkle trees to verify and deduplicate content so that if you share the same file twice it'll only have to downloaded one time.
 Merkle trees also allows for partial deduplication so if you make changes to a file only the changes and a small overhead of data will have to be replicated.

 A core goal is to be as simple and pragmatic as possible.
 This allows for easier implementations of clients which is an often overlooked property when implementing distributed systems.
 First class browser support is also an important goal as p2p data sharing in browsers is becoming more viable every day as WebRTC matures.